Know five brutal leaders of Taliban who will lead govt in Afghanistan

 Sirajuddin Haqqani- Deputy leader (Mastermind of Suicide attacks)

 Sirajuddin Haqqani- the Taliban's deputy leader is the son of anti-Soviet jihad commander Jalaluddin Haqqani.
-He is also the leader of the Haqqani network, a US-designated terrorist
+He is also the leader of the Haqqani network, a US-designated terroristorganisation that has long been considered one of the most dangerous opponents of Afghan and NATO forces.

 This network is in charge of the Taliban's financial and military assets along the Pakistani border.

 According to several experts, Haqqani was the one who initiated the suicide bombings in Afghanistan.
-Several high-profile incidents in Afghanistan are thought to have been carried out by the Haqqani network.
+Several high-profile incidents in Afghanistan are thought to have been carried outby the Haqqani network.

 He also tried to assassinate Afghan President Hamid Karzai at the time.
 Haqqani network also carried out a suicide attack on the Indian embassy.